alphagov/govuk-infrastructure/terraform/README.md

             an `image_tag` variable.
           * ...
 * `modules`: non-root modules
-    * `govuk`: composition module for an entire GOV.UK Publishing environment
     * `app`: reusable module for an app; contains the essential resources which all the apps need.
     * `apps`: composition modules for each app; calls the app module plus any app-specific resources.